-Daylilies are the plants every gardener dreams of.
+Daylilies (properly, Hemerocallis) are the plants every gardener dreams of.
 They offer glorious flowers in every shade except blue, a long season of bloom (though individual flowers last but a day), and a robust disposition that makes them easy to transplant, easy to maintain, quick to multiply, and resistant to pests.
-Planted together in large numbers, they quickly crowd out weeds and make a carefree and colorful ground cover.
-Among the miracles of modern breeding are tetraploid Daylilies, which have double the normal chromosomes.
-They have larger flowers with heavier texture and more blooms per stem over a longer period.
+They make a carefree and colorful ground cover.

 HOW PLANTS ARE SHIPPED